Oghma-Infinium/Twisted-Skyrim/README.md

 ### Controller and Gamepad Setup

 This list will NOT officially add any controller or gamepad support.
+Currently the game crashes with a controller plugged in and honestly I'm gonna keep it like that cause I like it.

 ## Playing the List